Ashwin4223/InternshipTask3/README.md

 # InternshipTask3
 ElevateLabs Internship Task13
-# 🔒 Vulnerability Scan Report using OpenVAS / Nessus Essentials
+# 🔒 Vulnerability Scan Report using Nessus Essentials

 This README provides detailed steps and documentation for conducting a basic vulnerability scan on your local machine using **Nessus Essentials**.
 The process includes setting up the scan, identifying vulnerabilities, and documenting the results.